 Vice-chair, Linda Golodner has dedicated her professional career to advocating for consumer rights in healthcare, food and product safety.
 She has also focused her work on corporate social responsibility and ethical behavior in the marketplace.
 She was President and CEO of the National Consumers League (NCL) from 1985 to 2007, is now President emeritus and serves on several boards and advisory groups.
 Golodner is the principal of Consumer Initiatives, advising and consulting with government, nonprofit, and for profit organizations on consumer issues.

-While at NCL, President Clinton appointed her to the White House Apparel Industry Partnership, which she co-chaired and now serves on the Board of Directors and Executive Committee of its successor organization, the Fair Labor Association, a multi-stakeholder nonprofit organization dedicated to ending sweatshop conditions in factories worldwide and building innovative and sustainable solutions to abusive labor conditions.
+While at NCL, President Clinton appointed her to the White House Apparel Industry Partnership, which she co-chaired and served on the Board of Directors of its successor organization, the Fair Labor Association, a multi-stakeholder nonprofit organization dedicated to ending sweatshop conditions in factories worldwide and building innovative and sustainable solutions to abusive labor conditions.
 She is a founding member of the Child Labor Coalition and of the International Cocoa Initiative.

-Golodner is a public member of the Liaison Committee for Medical Education and serves on the American Board of Medical Genetics and Genomics and on the Dental Assisting National Board.
-Golodner received the American Pharmacists Association’s Hugo H. Schaefer Award; the American Council on Consumer Interests recognized her for outstanding contributions to policies that promote consumer interests nationally and internationally.
+Golodner is a member of the Board of Directors and Executive Committee of the American National Standards Institute (ANSI).
+She chairs the Consumer Interest Forum and represents ANSI on the International Standards Organization Consumer Policy Committee.
+She was a public member of the Liaison Committee for Medical Education and now serves on the American Board of Medical Genetics and Genomics.
 The Food and Drug Administration gave her its highest public honor, the FDA Commissioners Special Citation.
 She was also honored by the United Nations Association/NCA for her work in human rights.
-The American National Standards Institute gave her its meritorious service award and the National Consumers League presented her with the Trumpeter Award for her years of consumer advocacy and education of consumers in the United States and abroad.
+The National Consumers League presented her with the Trumpeter Award for her years of consumer advocacy and education of consumers in the United States and abroad.